Big Mistakes

-Big Mistakes is an upcoming Netflix crime comedy series from Dan Levy and Rachel Sennott.
+Big Mistakes is a 2026 American crime comedy television series for Netflix, created by Dan Levy and Rachel Sennott.
 Levy also acts as showrunner and leads the cast.
+The series premiered on April 9, 2026.
+In May 2026, the series was renewed for a second season.

 Premise

-Big Mistakes centers on two deeply incapable siblings who are blackmailed into the world of organized crime.
+The series is about two directionless siblings Nicky and Morgan who get blackmailed into the world of organized crime.